rkgtech/gigaspaces-sbp-jekyll/time-series.markdown

 }
 {%endhighlight%}

-Task Resource Injection
+### Task Resource Injection
-A task might need to make use of resources defined within an external processing unit (which may be collocated with the Space).
-In our case, the task has a reference to a DAO interface but no access to the implementation.
+A `Task` might need to make use of resources defined within an external processing unit (which may be collocated with the Space).
+In our case, the task has a reference to a `DAO` interface but no access to the implementation.
 In order for the task to successfully operate in runtime its code will need to be injected into the processing unit which hosts the DAO implementation as well as the Space itself.

-An executed Task goes through the same lifecycle as any bean defined within an external processing unit even though its bean definition is not present.
-Thanks to this fact, injecting resources can be done using annotations (@Autowired and @Resource).
+An executed `Task` goes through the same lifecycle as any bean defined within an external processing unit even though its bean definition is not present.
+Thanks to this fact, injecting resources can be done using annotations (`@Autowired` and `@Resource`).

 {%highlight java%}
 @Resource
 private transient IBookingTimeSeriesDAO bookingTimeSeriesDAO;
 {%endhighlight%}

-### Jetty Processing Unit Container
+### Web Processing Unit Container
-XAP’s web processing unit can use Jetty as the web container that will actually run the WAR file deployed onto the Service Grid.
-Jetty itself comes built in with the GigaSpaces installation.
-This integration allows you to run your embedded data (Space), business logic and web packages inside the same processing unit.
-Or you can simply run a pure WAR file in a non-Spring and Spring environment.
+XAP’s web processing unit run the `WAR` file deployed onto the Service Grid.
+The Web Processing Unit Container allows you to run your embedded data (Space), business logic and web packages inside the same processing unit or within the same Service Grid.
+Or you can simply run a pure standard `WAR` file in a non-Spring and Spring configuration.

-In this demo, we are using the Jetty web container to host the web tier as a remote processing unit.
-Its servlet uses a TaskDelegate pattern to orchestrate regular and distributed tasks which will be executed within the external processing unit hosting the embedded space.
-It makes use of Task Resource Injection to access the implementation of the DAO interface and Task Routing to execute inside the correct partition
+In this demo, we are using the Web Processing Unit Container to host the web tier as a remote client to the space.
+Its servlet uses a `TaskDelegate` pattern to orchestrate regular and distributed tasks which will be executed within the space.
+It makes use of `Task` Resource Injection to access the implementation of the DAO interface and Task Routing to execute within the correct space partition.
 {%highlight java%}
 public class TimeSeriesServlet extends HttpServlet {